Introduction to workers compensation

 Anyone employed by the Commonwealth of Australia, or by certain ‘licensees’ such as the Commonwealth Bank and Telstra, has similar rights to compensation (e.g. weekly payments, medical and other similar expenses, rehabilitation, household and attendant care services, death benefits, common law damages and lump sums for permanent impairment and associated non-economic loss) under the Safety, Rehabilitation and Compensation Act 1988 (Cth).
 This Act is similar to the Victorian 1985 Act, but there are a number of procedural differences.
 In all cases, under the Commonwealth Act, the employee must complete and lodge with the employer a claim form.
 The claim is then investigated by Comcare or, if the employer is a licensed authority (e.g. Telstra), by the licensed authority.

-After considering the claim, Comcare or the licensed authority makes a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. either accepting or denying liability for the claim.
-If the claim is accepted, the An amount.
-For example, the quantum of damages awarded by a court is the amount of money the defendant must pay. of the claim is also determined.
+After considering the claim, Comcare or the licensed authority makes a determination either accepting or denying liability for the claim.
+If the claim is accepted, the quantum of the claim is also determined.
 A determination may also be made in such cases as the termination of weekly payments and rejection of a lump sum or death benefit claim.

-An employee dissatisfied with any determination should request a reconsideration of the determination by Comcare or the licensed authority and if, on reconsideration, the reviewable decision affirms the determination, file an Application for Review with the Commonwealth Administrative Appeals A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding..
+An employee dissatisfied with any determination should request a reconsideration of the determination by Comcare or the licensed authority and if, on reconsideration, the reviewable decision affirms the determination, file an Application for Review with the Commonwealth Administrative Appeals Tribunal.

 If a worker is dissatisfied with a determination, proper legal or trade union advice should be sought.